Social Communication Curriculums for Speech Therapy

 Conversational Skills Curriculum:

-• Struggles with topic maintenance or providing relevant information during conversations
+• Struggle with topic maintenance or providing relevant information during conversations

-• Doesn’t always speak up for what he/she wants or needs
+• Don’t always speak up for what they want or need

-• Has trouble continuing an interaction through responding, commenting, asking questions, etc.
+• Have trouble continuing an interaction through responding, commenting, asking questions, etc.

-• Has trouble repairing a conversation when it breaks down (such as if the other person is confused)
+• Have trouble repairing a conversation when it breaks down (such as if the other person is confused)

 This Curriculum is broken down into three levels: